weidong-zhou/python-tdd/pydoc.md

 Get default seat
 Param: cinema_map_preview and start_row must be define at the same time to continue for custom booking
-Return: 2D array marked by O
+Return: 2D array marked by "O"
-Note: Should be called by custom_booking.
+TOOD: DRY the code.

 <a id="cinema.cinema.custom_booking"></a>